-Our three proprietary AI platforms include (i) PIONEERTM, our immuno-oncology platform, (ii) EDENTM, our bacterial disease platform, and (iii) RAVENTM, our viral disease platform.
+Our four proprietary AI platforms include (i) PIONEERTM, our immuno-oncology platform, (ii) EDENTM, our bacterial disease platform, (iii) RAVENTM, our viral disease platform, and (iv) AI-DeePTM, our newly developed immuno-oncology platform for prediction of drug response.
 Currently, we are focused on using PIONEER for the development of patient-specific immunotherapies for various cancers and using EDEN to develop immunotherapies for bacterial diseases.
 We plan to use our RAVEN platform to discover and develop vaccines against future coronaviruses as well as other viral infections.
+We intend to use AI-DeeP to determine which patients may benefit from cancer immunotherapies.
 We may, in the future, develop additional platforms to address other conditions known to have a large immunological component, examples of which could include autoimmune diseases, microbiome dysbiosis, allergies and parasites.